danmarchuk/CurencyConverter/README.md

   - [Installation and Usage](#installation-and-usage)
   - [License](#license)

 This is a currency converter application that allows users to quickly assess the current exchange rate and perform currency conversions.
-The application also provides the ability to view the national bank exchange rate on a selected day for the past year.

 ## Completion Requirements